Tuesday, November 20, 2007

 }

-I myself when initially came across the concept of boxing/unboxing used to think that the above code with cause box and unbox operations to be called but that's not the case.
+I myself when initially came across the concept of boxing/unboxing used to think that the above code will cause box and unbox operations to be called but that's not the case.
 The above code does not cause boxing/unboxing.

 The idea of boxing unboxing is a little little difficult to grasp and I have found lots of people(including myself) struggling with it.
 There is an article on type fundamentals by Jeffrey Richter which may help explain things and also there is a blog post by David Cumps which gives a nice visual explanation of boxing/unboxing